Cove vs. SimpliSafe: Which Home Security System Should You Buy in 2023?

 When purchasing any product, a customer’s first step is often to research the company’s reputation and see what its customers are saying.
 How a security company conducts its business is reflected in the satisfaction of its customers and its standing as a reputable organization within the field of home security, and this is why considering a security company’s customer reviews and reputation is so critical.
 SimpliSafe has been a name in the home security industry since 2006 and has built up a generally positive reputation over that period.
 In comparison, Cove was founded more recently in 2018, but it has still built impressive brand recognition since its inception.

 The home security industry regards both companies well for providing affordable and DIY-friendly equipment and services.
 But which is better: Cove or SimpliSafe?
 Customer reviews provide additional information on user satisfaction.
-On Trustpilot, SimpliSafe has an impressive 3.9 out of 5 rating over more than 16,000 reviews, although Cove’s Trustpilot rating outranks its competitor with a rating of 4.6 out of 5 (though Cove has fewer than 5,000 reviews total).
-The opposite is true on Consumer Affairs, where SimpliSafe’s 3.8 out of 5 rating exceeds Cove’s 2.9 out of 5 Consumer Affairs rating—although customers will want to note that Cove has far fewer reviews than SimpliSafe on this platform.
+On Trustpilot, SimpliSafe has an impressive 3.7 out of 5 rating over more than 16,000 reviews, although Cove’s Trustpilot rating outranks its competitor with a rating of 4.5 out of 5 (though Cove has fewer than 6,000 reviews total).
+The same is true on Consumer Affairs, where SimpliSafe’s 2.1 out of 5 rating exceeds Cove’s 2.5 out of 5 Consumer Affairs rating.
 SimpliSafe reviews mention the company’s responsive customer service, easy-to-install equipment, and user-friendly app.
 Cove reviewers praise the company’s reliability, polite and helpful customer service, and easy setup.
 Cove vs. SimpliSafe reviews are fairly well matched, but Cove’s reputation can’t quite compete with SimpliSafe’s.

 Verdict: Although Cove and SimpliSafe both have excellent reputations in the home security industry, SimpliSafe has been around longer, giving it better name recognition among customers.
 Both Cove and SimpliSafe have generally positive customer reviews on websites such as Trustpilot and Consumer Affairs.